zenflow/composite-http-server/README.md

 ### Basic usage

+At the heart of this library is the `startCompositeService` function (TODO)

 Suppose, for example, you have an API service and another website service which makes calls to the API.

 The script to run them together, as if they were a single program, might look like this: